aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-winforms-and-wpf/_index.md

 <p align="center"> <img src="winforms_04.png"> </p>

-## Barcode Generation through WPF
+## Barcode Generation in WPF

 ***Aspose.BarCode for .NET*** is compatible with the DLL for the **Microsoft WPF framework** to enable building WPF-based applications.
-Namely, barcode generation and recognition functionality can be deployed by referencing *Aspose.BarCode.WPF.dll* in WPF applications.
-To implement barcode generation through WPF, follow the steps described below.
+Barcode generation and recognition functionality can be deployed by referencing *Aspose.BarCode.WPF.dll* in WPF applications.
+To implement barcode generation in WPF, follow the steps described below.
 1. Create a new WPF project
 2. Add the ***Aspose.BarCode for .NET*** library using NuGet:
 - Right-click on *References* and then on *Manage NuGet Packages*